anoma/nspec/docs/arch/node/engines/mempool_worker_environment.juvix.md

 ???+ quote "Arguments"

     `batch_number`:
     : The current batch number.
+(Not currently used)

     `transactions`:
     : A map of transaction fingerprints to their corresponding transaction candidates.

+    `transactionEngines`:
+    : A map of engine ids for executors pointing to their transaction fingerprints to their corresponding transactions.

     `locks_acquired`:
-    : A list of relavant `KVSLockAcquiredMsg`s.
+    : A list of received `KVSLockAcquiredMsg`s, along with the ids of their shards.

     `seen_all_writes`:
     : The highest transaction fingerprint for which all writes have been seen by the shards.